Amsterdam/bag_services/README.md

 Developing
 ----------

-User `docker-compose` to start a local database.
+Use `docker-compose` to start a local database.

-	(sudo) docker-compose start

-or

-	docker-compose up
+	docker-compose up -d

 Create a new virtual env, and execute the following: